etdickey/BPv7Java/README.md

 * [**Figure 3.** Scenario 000, 001, 010, 011: Delay between application layers of sender and receiver, low density tests.
 Packets stopped sending from the application layer at t = 50s.](mininet/50s_sums_logs_and_graphs/EndToEndLONGLowDensity.png)
 	This is also **Figure 3** of our paper.

-The following figures are also the graphs of the delay from application layer to application layer between sender and receiver (also packets stopped being sent from the application layer at t=50s), but **for each scenario**.
+The following figures are also the graphs of the delay from the application layer to the application layer between sender and receiver (also packets stopped being sent from the application layer at t=50s), but **for each scenario**.
 * [**Figure 4.** Scenario 000: Low density, small packet sizes, low expected disruption density.](mininet/50s_sums_logs_and_graphs/EndToEndLONG000.png)
 * [**Figure 5.** Scenario 001: Low density, small packet sizes, high expected disruption density.](mininet/50s_sums_logs_and_graphs/EndToEndLONG001.png)
 * [**Figure 6.** Scenario 010: Low density, large packet sizes, low expected disruption density.](mininet/50s_sums_logs_and_graphs/EndToEndLONG010.png)